Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 A character’s Essence Rating is a measure of how in tune the character is with the flows of energy through and surrounding them.
-Much like an Attribute, it ranges between One and Five for Exalts.
-(Mortals have a Rating of Zero.)
+Much like an Attribute, it ranges between 1 and 5 for Exalts.
+Mortals have a Rating of 0.

 The Rating of Essence cannot be directly trained.
 Instead, it only increases in rating as the character gains xp.